 People criticise the add-ons that private clinics advertise even though they are not evidence-based.
 Clinics say that they show all the options because that’s what patients actually want and if that clinic doesn’t seem to offer it they will go elsewhere.
 However it doesn’t mean they actively recommend add-ons unnecessarily and they use the HFEA guidelines.
 The key is to do your own research.
 Even if a consultant recommends something, ultimately, you don’t have to have it.

 On the whole we get feedback that private clinics have nicer surroundings, free parking, shorter wait times, greater choice of treatments and clinics, more flexibility around your commitments and greater dedicated care.
-You should bear in mind though that some private clinics are based within an NHS hospital.
-In these situations the clinics are restricted by the NHS Trust in what they can and can’t do in terms of building and parking facilities.
+You should bear in mind though that some In these situations the clinics are restricted by the NHS Trust in what they can and can’t do in terms of building and parking facilities.

 For many people who aren’t eligible for NHS fertility treatment then private treatment may be your only option.
 With private treatment you don’t have to change doctors or clinics after the first cycle, unless you wished to do so.
 With the NHS, once you have completed your one-three cycles you will then need to transfer to a private clinic and pay for any further treatment you wish to try.